 I frequently stress that we never become our parent’s parent.
 While it may seem that there are some similarities between these two endeavors, caring for an aging or ill loved one is very different from childrearing.
 You might feed Mom pureed food, change her diapers and handle her money during her last years.
 These tasks may make us feel like the roles have been reversed, and I can relate to this.

 However, it doesn’t change the fact that this person is still your elder.
-Remember that your care recipient has a considerable personal history comprised of years of challenges, happiness, pain, triumphs and failures under their belt.
+Remember that your care recipient has a considerable personal history comprised of years of challenges, happiness, pain, triumphs and failures.
 This understanding can help a caregiver keep their relationship in perspective and enhance their loved one’s sense of independence and self-worth despite the fact that they are declining.

 Make Your Own Rules for “Motherhood”